peakshift/bitcoin-ux/abstractions/design-language.md

 # Design Language

-> A **design language** or **design vocabulary** is an overarching scheme or style that guides the design of a complement of products or architectural settings.
+> A **design language** or **design vocabulary** is an overarching scheme or style that guides the design of a complement of products or architectural settings.[^4]

 - Why does bitcoin need a design language?
 - Guidelines not strict rules.
+- This collection of abstractions form a language.

+#### A Pattern Language: Towns, Buildings, Construction

+- Patterns live in a context.
+- Spreading means to provide inspiration and identify problems and solutions.
+- Making things recognisable.

 #### TheUXConf 2020 | Design Language Systems | Hayley Hughes | Shopify[^1]